SAMARTH-SHARMA3/sample-react-app/README.md

 ## Weather API Documentation

-For detailed information on the weather API endpoints, parameters, and responses, refer to the week 3 tutorial and the [Weather API Documentation](https://github.com/lucian-duta/weather_api).
+For detailed information on the weather API endpoints, parameters, and responses, refer to [Weather API Documentation]

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact
+## Author

-For any queries or further assistance, please contact [Lucian Duta](mailto:l.duta@uel.ac.uk).
+Samarth Sharma